ksmin23/aws-dms-with-multiple-vpcs/README.md

  ---------------------    -----------------------------------------------
 </pre>

-**For testing easily, Aurora MySQL is provisioned in a public subnet.
-However, in production environment, you should provison the Aurora MySQL in a private subnet.**
+:warning: <span style="color:red"><em>For testing easily, Aurora MySQL is provisioned in a public subnet.
+However, in production environment, you should provison the Aurora MySQL in a private subnet.</em></span>

 The `cdk.json` file tells the CDK Toolkit how to execute your app.